 Policy 8.4.3: Consider collocation and shared use opportunities when preparing future capital improvement plans, and when planning and designing new or renovated community facilities.

-Policy 8.4.4: Schools shall be allowed in all land use categories on the adopted Future Land Use Map and all zoning districts in the Land Development Code.
+Policy 8.4.4: Schools shall be allowed in all land use categories on the adopted Future and in industrial zoning districts in the Land Development Code.